-RESPONSE TO EMERGENCY CARE WORKER REQUEST FOR MEDICAL INFORMATION THIS INFORMATION HAS BEEN DISCLOSED TO YOU FROM CONFIDENTIAL RECORDS PROTECTED FROM DISCLOSURE BY STATE LAW.
-YOU SHALL MAKE NO FURTHER DISCLOSURE OF THIS INFORMATION WITHOUT THE SPECIFIC, WRITTEN, AND INFORMED RELEASE OF THE INDIVIDUAL TO WHOM IT PERTAINS, OR AS OTHERWISE PERMITTED BY STATE LAW.
-A GENERAL AUTHORIZATION FOR THE RELEASE OF MEDICAL OR OTHER INFORMATION IS NOT SUFFICIENT FOR THE PURPOSE OF THE RELEASE OF HIV TEST RESULTS OR DIAGNOSES, DISCLOSED ON THIS FORM.
-Date of oral report: \Person giving report: \\\ Report given to worker Supervisor Supervisor's name Written report will be given to worker and supervisor within 3 working days following oral notification of final results.
-2. Date of written report: \ Person sending report: \\\\ Report sent to worker $\square$ supervisor $\square$ Supervisor's name $\$ 3.
-Your request for information has been received. a. \\\\\ The request has been rejected because: \\\ Presence of a contagious or infections disease at this time is unknown due to: b. \\\\\ No tests were performed. c. \\\\\ The source person in question has refused HIV testing. d. \\\\ Source patient discharged home. e. \\\\\ No blood available Source patient discharged to health care facility/coroner's office/funeral home.
-Address of facility/coroner's office/funeral home (if known): g.
-The following tests were performed on source patient with negative results: \\\\\ Testing on source person in question was positive for: Comments: Written and oral report included: Name of disease $\hfill \square$ (Medical) precautions necessary to prevent transmission ☐ Signs & symptoms of disease ☐ Recommended prophylaxis (if any) Date of Exposure Suggested treatment Incubation period of disease Appropriate Counseling Mode of transmission Sources of materials provided regarding disease: \\\ 6.
-It is expected that the emergency care worker will consult a physician in cases of true disease exposure.
-It is understood by provider of report and recipients that decisions related to prophylaxis, treatment, and counseling will be at the discretion of that physician.
-THIS RESPONSE PROVIDES ALL INFORMATION AVAILABLE AS OF THE DATE OF THIS WRITTEN RESPONSE.
-ANY ADDITIONAL REQUEST WILL NEED TO BE SUBMITTED FOR ANY FUTURE INFORMATION REGARDING THIS PATIENT.
-White: Requestor's Copy Yellow: Agency/Employer Pink: Hospital Infection Control Committee/Coroner 4-2014
+REC THI LAV REL FOR RES QUEST NO 1.
+Date of oral report:Person giving report: Report given to worker Supervisor Supervisor's name Written report will be given to worker and supervisor within 3 working days following oral notification of final results.
+2. Date of written report: Person sending report: Report sent to worker supervisor Supervisor's name 3.
+Your request for information has been received. a The request has been rejected because: Presence of a contagious or infections disease at this time is unknown due to: b No tests were performed. c The source person in question has refused HIV testing. d Source patient discharged home. e No blood available f Source patient discharged to health care facility/coroner's office/funeral home.
+Address of facility/coroner's office/funeral home (if known): h.
+Testing on source person in question was positive for : Comr h.
+Testing on source person in question was positive for : Comr h.
+Testing on source person in question was positive for: ments: ments: Written and oral report included: Name of disease (Medical) precautions necessary to prevent transmission Signs & symptoms of disease Recommended prophylaxis (if any) Date of Exposure Suggested treatment Incubation period of disease Appropriate Counseling Comr h.
+Testing on source person in question was positive for: ments: ments: Written and oral report included: Name of disease (Medical) precautions necessary to prevent transmission Signs & symptoms of disease Recommended prophylaxis (if any) Date of Exposure Suggested treatment Incubation period of disease Appropriate Counseling Sources of materials provided regarding disease: Comr h.
+Testing on source person in question was positive for: ments: ments: Written and oral report included: Name of disease Signs & symptoms of disease Recommended prophylaxis (if any) Date of Exposure Incubation period of disease Appropriate Counseling Mode of transmission Sources of materials provided regarding disease: L It is expected that the emergency care worker will consult a physician in cases of true disease exposure.
+It is understood by provider of report and recipients that decisions related to prophylaxis, treatment, and counseling will be at the discretion of that physician. h.
+Testing on source person in question was positive for: